Verilator Visual Simulator Architecture

 Protocol Timing and Handshaking

 The messenger simulation speeds up inter-FPGA communication development by skipping the synthesis-program-test cycle.
-On real hardware, each iteration takes 30-60 minutes where you have to modify Verilog, synthesize and program both FPGAs, wire them up, run tests, analyze with oscilloscope, repeat.
+On real hardware, each iteration takes quite a bit of time where you have to modify Verilog, synthesize and program both FPGAs, wire them up, run tests, analyze with oscilloscope, repeat.
 This is way better.

 Build System and Compilation Process